alanreidt/javascript-fundamentals-note/README.md

 ### Creation phase
 During that phase, an Execution Context with a Lexical Environment are created and the Environment Record is pre-populated with all identifiers (variables, functions, etc.) of the context.
 Then the Execution Context is put into an Execution Stack.

+Variables are initialized first, then functions (so that a function would rewrite the variable with the same name).
 Function declarations are declared and initialized (function name and body are stored in the memory).
 Variables (including function expressions, classes expressions, etc.) too, but: `var` variables are assigned with `undefined` value, `let` and `const` variables with `uninitialized` state.

 The process is called the **Hoisting**.
 'Cause, so-called action can help you visualize what is happening.